finkusuma-dev/fem-newbie-product-preview-card/README.md

 - `style.scss`.
 - Sass partial files (prefixed with an underscore "\_").
 Example: `_base.scss`.

   The partial files are put inside multiple folders.
-The folder structure is called 7-1 pattern [^4].
+The folder structure is using the 7-1 pattern [^4].
 There are 7 folders of which each has one or more than one Sass partial files inside.
 All these partial files are imported in the `style.scss`.

-Each of the partial files has underscore "\_" as its prefix and will be skipped by the Sass compiler.
-There will be only one file that is compiled: `style.scss`, compiled to `style.css`.
+Each of the partial files has underscore "\_" as its prefix and is skipped by the Sass compiler.
+Only one file is compiled: `style.scss` to `style.css`.

 ```YAML
 - public/